M5ez/M5ez/README.md

 Buttons *captioned* "up", "down", "left" or "right" are displayed with a triangular arrow in the corresponding direction instead of that word.
 Buttons *named* "Back", "Exit" or "Done" cause the menu to exit.
 Note that menus without buttons named "up and "down" (text menus) or "left" and "right" (image menus) become impossible to navigate.

-Buttons named "first" and "last" ump to the first or last item of the menu repectively.
+Buttons named "first" and "last" ump to the first or last item of the menu respectively.

 **`void upOnFirst(String nameAndCaption)`**